-When you apply for a protection order, you can ask for a temporary 30-day order plus an extended order that could last up to one year.
+When you apply for a protection order, you can ask for a temporary 45-day order plus an extended order that could last up to two years.
 If you asked for both in your application, you do not need to do anything more.
 The judge will automatically set a hearing for your extension request if the TPO was granted.

-However, if you only asked for a 30-day TPO in your application, and you have a TPO in place but now want to have it extended longer, you will have to ask for an extension in writing.
+However, if you only asked for a 45-day TPO in your application but now want to have it extended longer, you will have to ask for an extension in writing.
 You must do this before the TPO expires.

 To request an extension, fill out the form in the following packet and follow all instructions.
 Be sure to file this before your TPO expires.

 If you already have an extended order in place, you cannot request another extension.
 You will have to apply for a new protection order when the one you have expires.

 A protection order includes many terms that the parties have to follow.
 If your situation changes, the terms in the protection order might need to change too.
 Things that might need to change are:

 - If there are new home, work, or school addresses that the adverse party should stay away from.

 - If the child custody and visitation schedule in the protection order needs to change.

 You might also want to cancel the protection order completely.

 If you want to make changes or cancel the protection order, fill out the form in the link below and follow all instructions.
 Keep following all of the terms of the protection order until the hearing.
 If the judge changes any of the orders, the changes won't apply until AFTER your hearing.